n4zz/Conky-wlr/README.md

 ---

 ## 🚀 Current Status
+    Important.
+Current phase of the project - PAUSE.
+Work is underway and a custom system widget for plasma (kwin).

 This repository currently serves as:
 - a **research sandbox**,
 - a learning space for Wayland + SHM + Cairo,